American Road and Transportation Builders Association: Safety Training

-The ARTBA-TDF regularly hosts several national and international forums on roadway and construction zone safety, and conducts safety training for thousands of industry workers and managers through several federal government contracts.
+The ARTBA-TDF regularly hosts several national and international forums on roadway and construction zone safety and conducts safety training for thousands of industry workers and managers through several federal government contracts.
 This includes programs created and run in cooperation with government agencies.

 Industry Leader Development Program

 The ARTBA Industry Leader Development Program (ILDP) is focused on developing future leaders of the transportation construction industry in the United States.
 The annual gathering provides industry "rising stars" an intensive three-day introduction to the legislative and regulatory processes that affect the industry in Washington, and ARTBA's role in shaping public policy.

 There have been more than 800 graduates in the program since it was launched in 1995.
 ILDP fellows have come from more than 200 different companies, public agencies and state contractor organizations in nearly every U.S. state, Washington, D.C., and Canada.
 Several past participants are currently serving terms on the ARTBA Board of Directors, and many are involved in the ARTBA Industry Leader Development Council (ILDC).

 The ILDP curriculum includes seminars on the congressional legislative, budget and appropriations processes.
-Fellows attend sessions on rule making by the federal regulatory agencies and receive an overview of federal environmental, health and safety regulations affecting the industry.
+Fellows attend sessions on rulemaking by the federal regulatory agencies and receive an overview of federal environmental, health and safety regulations affecting the industry.

 Participants have the opportunity to discuss current federal transportation development issues on Capitol Hill.
 Each fellow meets with his or her congressman or transportation legislative staff during the ILDP.